stefan-golinschi/airprint-brother-l2312d/README.md

   * removed `lpinfo` and `lpadmin` references from the control scripts.
   * removed `selinux` configurations from the control scripts.
   * changed default architecture from `i386` to `amd64`.

+## Adding a printer in CUPS

+In order to add/configure a printer to use the official driver, please use `Brother HLL2310D for CUPS(en)` driver from the CUPS web UI.